BenAlderfer/percent-calculatorv2/README.md

 # Percent Calculator

-Copyright (c) 2015 Ben Alderfer.
+Copyright (c) 2015 Benjamin Alderfer.
-See the file license.txt for copying permission.
+See the license file for copying permission.

 A tip and discount calculator for Android.
 Designed to be modular and themeable.